 “Copernicus took us out of the centre of the solar system; we now need to take ourselves out of the centre of the biosphere” - John Thackara

-As we move from human centric to planet centric design, how do we as design researchers and practitioners give form and structure to what we create, ensuring that it is inclusive, caring and for a larger & common good?
+As we move from human centric to planet centric design, how do we as creative researchers and practitioners give form and structure to what we create, ensuring that it is inclusive, caring and for a larger & common good?

-Never before, in the history of contemporary design research & design practice, has there been a need like now, for the convergence of business, social, cultural, environmental and policy studies with art, design & technology.
+Never before, in the history of contemporary art and design research & practice, has there been a need like now, for the convergence of business, social, cultural, environmental and policy studies with art, design & technology.
 The dynamic and ever changing planetary landscape in each of these domains continues to impact the way we as consumers consume and designers design.

-S.Labs, is the fertile ground for researchers, educators and practitioners to inquire and collaborate across domains and expertise in order to create knowledge, innovate and push boundaries.
+Srishti Labs (S.Labs), is the fertile ground for researchers, educators and creative practitioners to inquire and collaborate across domains and expertise in order to create knowledge, innovate and push boundaries.
 In the closely networked age of travel, information and technology, India is our backyard and the world a playground.
-At S.Labs a collaborative engagement with all our stake holders using designerly ways of thinking and doing allows us to draw out valuable insights that lead to unique and path breaking research and knowledge creation.
+At Srishti Labs a collaborative engagement with all our stake holders using critical and creative ways of thinking and doing allows us to draw out valuable insights that lead to unique and path breaking research and knowledge creation.
 This knowledge in turn is the source of innovation in Education, Healthcare, Social entrepreneurship, manufacturing and service industries as well as in other immerging areas and domains.

-Frugal Design Lab
+Frugal Design DESIS Lab